openharmony/docs/en/readme/distributed-data-management.md

         A set of query results used to access the data.
 You can access the required data in a result set in flexible modes.

-    -   **SQLite database**
+    -   **SQLite**

-        A lightweight RDB in compliance with the atomicity, consistency, isolation, and durability \(ACID\) properties.
+        A lightweight RDB in compliance with the atomicity, consistency, isolation, and durability (ACID) properties.
 It is an open-source database.

 -   Preferences database

-    Some basic concepts are as follows:
+    Basic concepts are as follows:

-    -   **Key-value database**
+    -   **KV store**

-        A database that stores data in key-value pairs.
-The  **key**  indicates keyword, and  **value**  indicates the corresponding value.
+        A database that stores data in key-value (KV) pairs.
+The **key** indicates a keyword, and **value** indicates the corresponding value.

     -   **Non-relational database**

-        A database not in compliance with the atomicity, consistency, isolation, and durability \(ACID\) database management properties of relational data transactions.
+        A database not in compliance with the ACID database management properties of relational data transactions.
 Instead, the data in a non-relational database is independent and scalable.

-    -   **Preference** **data**
+    -   **Preference data**

         A type of data that is frequently accessed and used.

+### DDS

+The DDS implements database collaboration across devices for applications.
+The DDS isolates data based on a triplet of the account, application, and database.
+The DDS synchronizes data between trusted devices, delivering a consistent data access experience on different devices.

-### Distributed Data Service<a name="section1961602912224"></a>
+### KV Data Model

-DDS provides apps with the capability to store data in the databases of different devices.
-It uses the KV data model.

--   **KV data model**

-    KV is short for key-value.
-The KV database is a type of NoSQL database.
-Data in this type of database is organized, indexed, and stored in the form of key-value pairs.
+A KV store is a type of NoSQL database.
+Data in this type of database is organized, indexed, and stored in the form of KV pairs.

 The KV data model is suitable for storing service data that does not involve too many data or service relationships.
 It provides better read and write performance than the SQL database.
 The KV data model is widely used in distributed scenarios because it handles conflict more easily in database version compatibility and data synchronization.
 The distributed database is based on the KV data model and provides KV-based access interfaces.

+### Distributed Data Object

+The distributed data object management framework is an object-oriented in-memory data management framework.
+It provides APIs for basic data object management, such as creating, querying, deleting, modifying, and subscribing to in-memory objects.
+Moreover, it provides distributed capabilities to implement data object collaboration for the same application between multiple devices that form a Super Device.

+The **Distributed Data Object** module provides JS APIs to help you use distributed data objects like using local data objects.
+The distributed data objects support basic data types, such as number, string, and Boolean, as well as complex data types, such as array and nested basic types.

-## Repositories Involved<a name="section1371113476307"></a>
+## Repositories Involved

 Distributed Data Management subsystem